xxidbr9/event-driven-architecture/README.md

 Project Base on Event Driven Architecture within Microservice and Atomic Design Pattern

 ### Purpose
-The purposes I create this project to challenge myself @xxidbr9 for building and full-service apps that implementing the Event-driven architecture, here some of the stacks that I probably will use :
+The purposes I create this project is to challenge myself @xxidbr9 for building and full-service apps that implementing the Event-driven architecture, here some of the stacks that I probably will use :

 <img src="./.github/image/header_.png" >